Hereward Carrington's Forgotten Ghost Hunting Tools

 The main idea was to detect any form of energy a spirit might possess, much like how it could detect the energy radiated by a living person's body.
 Again, the principles behind how the ululometer works are sound.
 The fact that it is said to be able to detect a living person, as well as a dead one, makes it sound much more credible than many modern devices.

-Hereward was known for his efforts to study the paranormal using scientific methods, but more than a century on, this approach has been almost completely lost, leaving the broader scientific community to view studies of the paranormal with scepticism due to the lack of consistent, repeatable evidence and often unverifiable claims.
+Hereward was known for his efforts to study the paranormal using scientific methods, but more than a century on, this approach has been almost completely lost, leaving the broader scientific community to view studies of the paranormal with skepticism due to the lack of consistent, repeatable evidence and often unverifiable claims.

 Paranormal teams are forever talking about doing something different and being more scientific.
 Well, here's your opportunity to do just that and complete the work of Hereward Carrington.